 “Please, don’t trust that an airline will truly care and provide safety to your beloved pet,” Rizer wrote.
 “At some point in the two hours that Bea was in the care of United Airlines before she died, someone made a mistake and because of that, our loving, happy sweet Bea is no longer in our lives.”

-Both incidents serve as sobering reminders that flying pets in the cargo hold can be a risky proposition — even when owners take proper precautions.
-Fortunately, the Department of Transportation is considering a rule change that would give pet owners more detailed information about an airlines’ track record.
+These incidents serve as sobering reminders that flying pets — especially in the cargo hold — can be a risky proposition, even when owners take proper precautions.

 “The number of pets they handle is surprising,” says Susan Smith of PetTravel.com.
 “One incident makes social media and it’s just not a good thing — and it’s very sad — but you have to sign liabilities when you put your pet in the cargo hold and it's a chance that you take.”